 In this study, Arctic winters (DJF) and summers (JJA) have been characterized based on seasonal anomalies of surface parameters including temperature, radiation, heat fluxes and precipitation for distinct regions considering varying surface conditions.
-In winter, strong spatial differences can be observed dependent on the prevailing surface conditions (i.e., open ocean vs. sea ice), especially in terms of the surface energy balance components ( $E_S$ ), whereas in summer there is less spatial variability due to reduced surface temperature and radiation gradients.
-Regions with a climatological sea ice concentration of above 90% show only small $E_S$ variability mainly determined by changes in the net surface thermal radiation, as solar radiation and air-sea

-550 interactions are strongly reduced, particularly in the high latitudes.
+In winter, strong spatial differences can be observed dependent on the prevailing surface conditions (i.e., open ocean vs. sea ice), especially in terms of the surface energy balance components $(E_S)$ , whereas in summer there is less spatial variability due to reduced surface temperature and radiation gradients.
+Regions with a climatological sea ice concentration of above 90 % show only small $E{\rm S}$ variability mainly determined by changes in the net surface thermal radiation, as solar radiation and air-sea interactions are strongly reduced, particularly in the high latitudes.
 In contrast, areas with predominantly open water surface show a large seasonal variability in the surface energy balance primarily driven by fluctuations in the surface heat fluxes.
-Temperature anomalies do show a distinct spatial variability as well, featuring relatively large fluctuations in sea ice covered areas in the Kara-Barents and Nordic Seas and reduced variability over the open ocean.
-The Nordic Seas are further characterized by an increased precipitation variability compared to the Kara and Barents Seas and the High Arctic, whereby the latter shows We further characterized Arctic seasons based on the seasonal substructure of surface temperature $(T{2m})$ , precipitation (P)and $E_S$ .
-Persistent seasonal anomalies, indicating constantly anomalous conditions of the same sign throughout a whole season, can be observed for $T{2m}$ and $E_S$ except for the open ocean, where strong surface heat flux variability prevents continuously positive or negative daily $E_S$ anomalies.
-Distinct outlier seasons can be observed featuring exceptional seasonal-mean anomalies in one or several parameter(s).
+Temperature anomalies do show a distinct spatial variability as well, featuring relatively large fluctuations in sea-ice-covered areas in the Kara-Barents seas and Nordic Seas and reduced variability over the open ocean.
+The Nordic Seas are further characterized by an increased precipitation variability compared to the Kara and Barents seas and the High Arctic, whereby the latter shows smaller variability for all analyzed parameters.

+We further characterized Arctic seasons based on the seasonal substructure of surface temperature $(T{2 \text{ m}})$ , precipitation (P) and $E_S$ .
+Persistent seasonal anomalies, indicating